ghunkins/huggingface_hub/docs/source/en/package_reference/overview.md

 # Overview

-This section contains an exhaustive and technical description of `huggingface_hub` classes and methods.
+This section contains an exhaustive and technical description of `old_huggingface_hub` classes and methods.